jarioksa/natto/README.md

  * Polar Ordination A.K.A.
 Bray-Curtis Ordination.
  * Orlóci's Position Vector Ordination and a related method using species as ordination axes.
- * Implementation of Decorana in R: easier to study the algorithm and develop the method than with Fortran code.
+ * Implementation of Decorana in **R**: easier to study the algorithm and develop the method than with Fortran code.
  * Estimate residual species associations in CCA and RDA.
- * Randomized clustering and ordination based on Bayesian Jaccard dissimilarity.
-Dissimilarities are random numbers from Beta distribution and each evaluation yields a new set dissimilarities.
+ * Randomized clustering and ordination based on Bayesian Jaccard dissimilarity with applications.
+Dissimilarities are random numbers from Beta distribution and each evaluation yields a new set of dissimilarities.
 For clustering, this can be used to assess the support of clusters, and for ordination the confidence areas of coordinates.
  * Hierarchical clustering based on information analysis after Williams, Lambert & Lance, *J. Ecol.* **54,** 427-445 (1966).
  * beta and gamma diversity clustering.